International Holocaust Remembrance Day 2025

-International Holocaust Remembrance Day was 51 days, ie 1 month and 20 days ago.
+Until International Holocaust Remembrance Day are 67 days, ie 2 months and 6 days.

-In 2024 International Holocaust Remembrance Day was on January 27th (saturday).
+In 2025 International Holocaust Remembrance Day is on January 27th (monday).

 Second World War – the deadliest military conflict in the history of the world – has claimed millions of victims: soldiers, Jews, other citizens.
 Many of them died during the Holocaust – the German Nazi genocide.
 It is estimated that around 6 million Jews and 11 million others lost their life in the death camps located in occupied Poland.
 It is extremely important to remember about those historical events and to honor all of those injured in that time.
 This is why International Holocaust Remembrance Day is being observed every year.